-2. Formal Resolution of Ethical Violations Involving Professional Relationships: If remediation at the level of the Dean of the College is inadequate and an apparent ethical violation involves the Professional Relationships described in Section 2.5 of this Handbook, or such violation “has substantially harmed or is likely to substantially harm a person or organization” the faculty member bringing the complaint or the Dean of the College may pursue additional remediation through the Senate Committee on Faculty Equity (see Section 9.2.3).
+2. Formal Resolution of Ethical Violations Involving Professional Relationships: If informal resolution and mediation are inadequate and an apparent ethical violation involves the Professional Relationships described in Section 2.5 of this Handbook, or such violation “has substantially harmed or is likely to substantially harm a person or organization” the faculty member bringing the complaint or the Chief Academic Officer may pursue additional remediation through the Senate Committee on Faculty Equity (see Section 9.2.3).
 Such action might include referral to the specific discipline’s Ethics Committee as appropriate.

 2.6.3 Improper Complaints